-Your final goal statement doesn’t need to be that verbose; you can just write “10% increase in career site visitors by July.”
+Your final goal statement doesn’t need to be that verbose; you can just write, “10% increase in career site visitors by July.”
 But the thought process that goes into it should include all five points.

 Most of your goals should have relatively short timelines—shoot for EOQ or a few months down the line.
-Your recruitment marketing strategy needs to be ready to shift with your org’s needs or labor market conditions.
+Your recruitment marketing strategy needs to be ready to shift with your organization’s needs or labor market conditions.

 Job boards (like Indeed or Monster)